CLIMADA-project/climada_python/doc/guide/install.rst

    * - ``dev``
      - combination of ``doc`` and ``test``

-For executing the pre-defined test scripts exactly as they are the automated CI pipeline, you will also have to install ``make``.
+For executing the pre-defined test scripts in exactly the same way as they are executed by the automated CI pipeline, you will need ``make`` to be installed.
-This can be easily done with conda:
+On macOS and on Linux it is pre-installed.
+On Windows, it can easily be installed with conda:

 .. code-block:: shell